 Though it’s unimaginable for the long-timers, there will come a day when the Cat’s Cradle will be no more – or at least, when Heath is no longer the owner.
 Running a nightclub is a grind, and there are times when the 57-year-old Heath longs for the simpler pre-internet old days of phone calls and fax machines.

 “When I started, the show would get booked, I’d do some flyers and two months later the band would show up, do soundcheck and play the show,” Heath said.
 “Now there are dozens more interactions for every show on the marketing and technical side.
 There’s just more of everything now, and also a lot more bands and venues and shows – a 3D chess board where it used to be more like checkers.
 Not that it’s rocket science, but there’s just a lot more of everything to deal with now.

 “So, I’ll do it until I don’t want to anymore,” he concluded.
 “Dean Smith would always say, ‘I’ll decide after the season whether or not I feel like doing it next year.’
 Every year the answer was yes, until it wasn’t.
 It’s still something I enjoy doing.
 I just try to roll with everything.
 Nothing’s ever perfect, just make the best of what’s out there.
 That’s what we’re doing.
 Trying, anyway.”

 About the Author

-2019 Piedmont Laureate David Menconi covered music for the Raleigh News & Observer for 28 years.
-His book "Tobacco Rogue," a history of North Caroling music, will be published in the fall of 2020 by University of North Carolina Press.
+2019 Piedmont Laureate David Menconi covered music for the (Raleigh) News & Observer for 28 years.
+His book "Step It Up and Go: The Story of North Carolina Popular Music, from Blind Boy Fuller and Doc Watson to Nina Simone and Superchunk" will be published this fall by the University of North Carolina Press.